PONOKA -- Ponoka residents are advised that road construction has officially resumed along Highway 53.

 Updates on the Highway 53 Corridor Improvements, including any temporary lane closures during construction, will be provided on the Town of Ponoka website.
 Traffic updates will also be provided through Alberta 511 during the construction.

-Rimbey man charged following fatal vehicle collision
+Man charged in connection with fatal vehicle collision